AI for Humans: Designing the Judgement Layer

 Who to serve

 AI makes it easier to serve more customers.
 But easier access does not mean better fit.
-Judgment-led businesses get very good at saying no to work that looks profitable but will not compound.
-They choose customers who value judgment over speed and are willing to pay for insight rather than output.
+Judgement-led businesses get very good at saying no to work that looks profitable but will not compound.
+They choose customers who value judgement over speed and are willing to pay for insight rather than output.
 That selectivity is what allows them to do their best work repeatedly.

 How to position the work